splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java-k8s.rst

             image: my-java-app:latest

-When the Java applications in the deployment start, the Collector operator enables auto instrumentation.
+The Collector operator enables auto instrumentation for any Java applications in the deployment.

+To disable automatic instrumentation, remove the annotation or set its value to ``false``.

 .. _enable-zero-conf-java-patch:

-Enable/disable automatic instrumentation on a running deployment
+Enable/disable automatic instrumentation on a running workload
 -----------------------------------------------------------------

 If the application is already running, patch the deployment using ``kubectl patch`` to enable instrumentation.